meelgroup/MLIC/README.md

 ### See the documentation in the [notebook](documentation.ipynb).

-Import the Python scripts from the directory `rulelearning`.
+Import the Python scripts from the directory `pyrulelearn`.
 ```
 import imli
 ```